Parametric Shortest Paths in a Linearly Interpolated Graph: Introduction

 Shortest path is a well-studied problem dating back to the 1950s, with a wide array of applications and algorithms such as Dijkstra~\cite{dijkstra} and Bellman--Ford~\cite{bellman1958routing,ford1956network} covered in undergraduate coursework.
 In this paper, we consider the shortest path question in a parameterized graph, looking at weighted digraphs arising as linear combinations of two given graphs.

-We consider a geometric standpoint, and utilize the linearity of edge weights to provide a basis for finding shortest paths.
-Following this, we propose a divide-and-conquer algorithm that computes all parametric shortest paths in~$G_\lambda$ with running time $\Theta(k|E|\log|V|)$, where~$k$ is the minimum number of shortest paths representing all shortest paths.
-This, in turn, supports shortest path queries in $\Theta(\log k + \ell)$ time, where $\ell$ is the size of the path returned.
+We consider a geometric standpoint, and utilize the linearity of edge weights to propose a divide-and-conquer algorithm to compute shortest paths between a selected source and sink in a parameterized graph, in $\Theta(k|E|\log|V|)$ time, where~$k$ is the minimum number of shortest paths representing all shortest paths.
+This, in turn, supports shortest path queries in $\Theta(\log k + \ell)$ time, where $\ell$ is the size of the path return.